 JKTDC is promoting this place as the next big thing after Pahelgham and Sonamarg.
 And are thus constructing some cottages where one can stay for the night.
 But, given the pace of construction, I doubt they will become operational anytime soon.
 There is another hut of J&K Forest deptt, where one can stay with the requisite permissions from the forest deptt and local administration.
 BUT, be warned, there is no electricity here yet.

-WATCH: Timelapses taken at the meadows
+WATCH: Timelapse taken at the meadows

 Best option as of today, is to make a day trip here from Srinagar and carry packed lunch.
 You can enjoy it by the stream.
-There is also small shop serving Maggi/Tea etc just before the stream.
+There is also a small shop serving Maggi/Tea etc just before the stream.
 Remember to not leave any traces behind.
 Travel responsibly in the Himalayas.

 Have you been to Doodhpathri?
 How did you like it?
 Any questions, comments?
 We would love to hear from you.
-Also be sure to check out other travel stories from Kashmir.